thejasonxie/portfolio/src/pages/projects/this-portfolio-site.md

 However, because Astro is still in beta and will soon have its official release, I opted not to use any third-party integrations but instead, manually compress my images with <a href="https://tinypng.com" target="_blank">TinyPNG.</a>

-Astro plans to implement Image component, possibly using <a href="https://www.npmjs.com/package/vite-imagetools" target="_blank">vite-imagetools</a>, after their V1.0 official release as outlined in their <a href="https://github.com/withastro/rfcs/discussions/161" target="_blank">roadmap.</a>
+Astro plans to implement an Image component, possibly using <a href="https://www.npmjs.com/package/vite-imagetools" target="_blank">vite-imagetools</a>, after their V1.0 official release as outlined in their <a href="https://github.com/withastro/rfcs/discussions/161" target="_blank">roadmap.</a>